MOVE TO A GREENER PART OF THE CITY.

 Currently, the population of the city under BBMP limits is 11 million, but this excludes the urbanised areas of Devanahalli, Hoskote, Nelamangala, Bidadi and Doddaballapura.
 The central and urbanised parts of the city are not in good condition which might make people reconsider their choices of living there.
 Devanahalli, for example, is seeing a new spurt of growth with the Kempegowda International Airport.
 The level of pollution here is low and it is also a place where clean lakes still exist.
 Will a pool of educated Indians soon move to the outskirts that offer a better quality of life and availability of water?
 Only time shall tell.

-#Devanahalli #North of Bangalore #work-life balance #Kempegowda International Airport #6-lane expressway #air quality #sustainability #aerotropolis #Devanahalli good alternative #Aviation hub #Brigade Orchards #Smart Township #Signature Club Resort
+Discover the exceptional offerings from Brigade Group, including Brigade Calista for a vibrant downtown living experience and excellent connectivity, and Brigade Valencia, offering a relaxed yet spontaneous living experience.#Devanahalli #North of Bangalore #work-life balance #Kempegowda International Airport #6-lane expressway #air quality #sustainability #aerotropolis #Devanahalli good alternative #Aviation hub #Brigade Orchards #Smart Township #Signature Club Resort